 Once you’ve decided on where you want to live, be sure to work with an experienced, local real estate agent.
 Only a real estate agent with local experience will guide you through the home buying process, ensuring that you time your offer correctly, negotiate effectively, and make the decisions that will ultimately lead to a positive outcome for you.

 Clever Partner Agents are full-service agents that are verified top performers in their local markets.
-They work for a flat fee and a reduced commission rate, and if you buy a home in a state where rebates are allowed, Clever buyers who spend at least $150,000 qualify for a rebate to help with closing costs.
+They work for a flat fee and a reduced commission rate, and if you use them to buy a home, you may qualify for Clever Cash Back, depending on the state you're in.
+That's potentially a check in the mail after your sale is final.

 When you’re ready to find a home, contact Clever and we’ll introduce you to a Partner Agent in your area of choice for a no-obligation consultation.